Professor Matt Sanders

 - Queenslander of the Year

-- Distinguished Career Award (from the Australian Assoc. for Cognitive Behaviour Therapy)
+- Distinguished Career Award (from the Australian Assoc. for Cognitive behavior Therapy)

 Professor Sanders is also a compelling communicator who effectively shares his knowledge with the community.
 He writes regular newspaper columns and is a sought-after family commentator on radio and TV.